slgrobotics/articubot_one/README.md

 For actual physical robots look at https://github.com/slgrobotics/robots_bringup

-The idea behind this package is to create a working well-organized "code sample", which could be easily ammended with more robots.
+The idea behind this package is to create a working, well-organized "_code sample_", which could be easily ammended with more robots.

 To see how different robots co-exist within this package, look into the _robots_ folder.